isioma-talabi/Isioma-Talabi/README.md

 I am a budding front-end software engineer and a user interface and experience designer.
 I am obsessed with designing and building websites and web applications that are visually appealling but are also **fast**, **responsive** and **accessible** to everyone.

-With over 10 years of working experience in the international development sector, I am transitioning into tech with strong analytical skills, effective communication and project management experience.
+With over **10 years of working experience** in the international development sector, I am transitioning into tech with strong analytical skills, effective communication and project management experience.
 My background equips me with a unique perspective, blending data-driven decision-making and user-focused design, making me a versatile and valuable addition to any software development team.

 - 💡 I'm currently studying at AltSchool Africa [School of Software Engineering](https://engineering.altschoolafrica.com/) Class of 2024.
 - 🌱 I’m currently learning HTML, CSS, Javascript and ReactJS.
 - 🤔 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+- 👜 Job interests: Front-End Engineer or UI Engineer.
 - 📫 How to reach me: Contact me by emailing me at: [pam.osakwe@gmail.com](pam.osakwe@gmail.com)
 - ⚡ Fun fact: I'm a total fantasy book fanatic!
 Currently getting lost in the world of Dune.